SyncfusionExamples/how-to-save-and-export-an-Angular-diagram/README.md

 A quick start Angular project that shows how to save and export an Angular Diagram component.
 This project includes a code snippet to save and load the Diagram as a JSON string and file stream.
 It also includes a code snippet to export the Diagram in PNG format.

-The serialization documentation for the Syncfusion Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/serialization
+The serialization documentation for the Syncfusion&reg; Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/serialization

-The print and export documentation for the Syncfusion Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/export
+The print and export documentation for the Syncfusion&reg; Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/export

 Check out the online serialization example for the Angular Diagram component: